spockbots/city/docs-source/source/edu/lessons.rst

 False, we know the button has previously been pressed and thus the check button will be True.
 The return in the function simply means that you leave the function once it reaches the return.
 We know this function is not ideal but is good enough for us to try things out and if things do not go well we can at least try to stop the robot.
-To deomonstrate its use we like you to take a look at the sleep function. naturally we do not like to sleep if the button has been pressed.
-THis is just how we use it elsewhere.
+To demonstrate its use we like you to take a look at the sleep function. naturally we do not like to sleep if the button has been pressed.
+This is just how we use it elsewhere.
 We even can use the check_kill_button in loops to leave the loops when the button is pressed.

 The setup method includes all the motor variables so we have values such as self.left, self.right, and self.tank That we can use in the robot.

 Sometimes programmers like to make things simple.
-As writing ` self.colorsensors.value(port)` to get the refelctive value on the given port it seems mor econvenient to create a method that can abbreviate things such as `self.value(port)`
+As writing `self.colorsensors.value(port)` to get the refelctive value on the given port it seems more convenient to create a method that can abbreviate things such as `self.value(port)`

 So insead of writing